RollBots: Other Bots

 Bug & Zilla (Richard Ian Cox) & (Colin Murdock): Two members of the Tensai tribe who are always seen working together.
 They are always working on new and improved bot mods, about which they are very excited.
 However, their excitement gets in the way of their better judgement about how their bot mods could hurt Flip City instead of help it; and their antics have caused trouble for the FCPD on a few occasions.
 Bug dreams of someday becoming Tensai chief, and is secretly building an anti-matter force field trax system in his spare time.
 Zilla, on the other hand is secretly reading up on how to be a Zobo'shi and likes to try to figure out what Bug does in his free time.

 Rigaroo (Scott McNeil): A bot who is a participant in the Flip City Grand Prix.
 He considers himself to be the fastest bot in Flip City.
 He is extremely arrogant and always refers to himself in the third person.
 He and Spin have a rivalry and since Spin was not allowed to be a part of the FCGP, Rigaroo makes fun of him and calls Spin a coward.
 After Spin saves the Grand Prix from disaster because of one of Vertex's setups, Rigaroo realizes that he was wrong about Spin, and offers him his respect.
 Although Rigaroo's tribe is unknown, aside from his color, he looks just like a member of the Kei'zatsu tribe.
 This is odd because members of the Kei'zatsu tribe are prohibited from participating in the FCGP.

 Anakata (Paul Dobson): A member of the Fuzata tribe who has a tower named after him.
-He is a very greedy and cowardly individual.
 He used to be partners with Captain Tamaki.
 They created a bot-mod that turned anything into gold, but Anakata wanted to have it all for himself, so he had Tamaki exiled from Flip City and kept the bot-mod for himself.
 Tamaki returned to take revenge on him and to reclaim the bot-mod.
 Thanks to Spin, Anakata was rescued, but his bot-mod was destroyed, and he was not too happy.